Hsabonchi/JS/Teaching_JS/Variable.md

             concept ever developed in human history?  -- Credit to COS 326 Princeton University

             An answer: The mathematical variable

+##### From computer scientis perspective.

+            Variable A variable is a name given to the memory cell or cells that can hold the representation of a value of a specific type.
+The value may be changed during the execution of the program.

  #### Declarations have the form